This document aims to help those who are new to the Incubator to learn its ways and netiquette.

-The general.AT.incubator.apache.org is an public list with open subscription.
+The general.AT.incubator.apache.org is a public list with an open subscription.
 All are encouraged to subscribe, read and post their opinions in the usual way.

 As A User

 A user is anyone who uses our software.
 Most Apache projects have active user communities who are willing to provide help.
-This is not always the case with incubator podlings.
+This may not be always the case with incubator podlings.

 As A Developer

 At Apache, a developer (aka contributor) is anyone who actively helps to develop our software.
-This includes more than just coders and documenters.
-For example, anyone who joins in discussions on the mailing lists or answers questions from users is also a developer.
+These people include more than just coders and documenters.
+For example, anyone who joins in discussions on the mailing lists or answers questions from users is also a contributor.

 As A Committer

 A committer is anyone with write access to the source repository.
-Election to committership in the Incubator works a little differently from the process that is usual elsewhere at Apache.
+Election of committers in the Incubator works a little differently from the process that is usual elsewhere at Apache.

-When a proposal is just a candidate, there are two possible approaches (for those interested in committership).
+When a proposal is just a candidate, there are two possible approaches (for those interested in being a committer).

 The proposal typically contains a list of initial committers.
 When a podling is bootstrapped, this list is used by the mentors to set up initial accounts.
-So, one way to become a committer for a podling is to be listed on the proposal as an initial committer.
+Thus one way to become a committer is to be listed on a podlings proposal as an initial committer.

 The right way to express interest is by a post to the list with a brief introduction.
-Piling onto a proposal (by adding your own name as an initial committer) is impolite.
-Read 3cC73C6D24-3216-4EB4-8846-1218B38CC594@gbiv.com%3e">this thread.
+Adding your name as an initial committer is impolite.

 As A Mentor

-Anyone with knowledge of open source or Apache can participate as a informal mentor for a podling.
-Development is open and anyone with an interest is encouraged to subscribe.
+Anyone with knowledge of open source or Apache can participate as an informal mentor for a podling.
+Development is open, and anyone with interest is encouraged to subscribe and participate.